-- Requests for internal reviews will be actioned in accordance with the policy.
+- Requests for internal reviews will be actioned in accordance with this policy, the Service delivery complaints procedure and the Internal review procedure.
 Reviews will be conducted by the nominated authorised review officer.

-- Complaints assessed as unsuitable for handling by the Office will be referred to an appropriate external agency with the consent of the client.
+- Complaints assessed as unsuitable for handling by the Office will be referred to an appropriate external agency with the consent of the complainant.

 Managing unreasonable conduct

-- All clients will be treated with fairness and respect.
+- All complainants will be treated with fairness and respect.

-- In the absence of very good reasons to the contrary, all clients will have a right to access the Office.
+- In the absence of very good reasons to the contrary, all complainants will have a right to attend the Office.
 Unreasonable conduct does not preclude there being a valid complaint issue.

 - All complaints will be considered on their merits.

-- The substance of a complaint dictates the level of resources dedicated to it, not a client’s demands or behaviour.
+- The substance of a complaint dictates the level of resources dedicated to it, not a complainant's demands or behaviour.

 (For further information, see - Managing Unreasonable Complainant Conduct Practice Manual 2nd Edition, New South Wales Ombudsman, May 2012).

-- Regular and timely communication will be provided to clients at appropriate intervals during the handling of the complaint.
+- Communication will be provided to complainants at appropriate intervals during the handling of the complaint.

-- Outcomes from the consideration of the complaint will be communicated to clients at the earliest opportunity.
+- Outcomes from the consideration of the complaint will be communicated to complainants at the earliest opportunity.

-- Appropriate remedies are to be offered that are fair to both the client and the Office.
+- Appropriate remedies are to be offered that are fair to both the complainant and the Office.

-- Clients will be advised of available review options.
+- Complainants will be advised of available review options.

 - Complaint outcomes, systemic improvements and actions requiring attention following the consideration of a complaint will be communicated to relevant units or employees in a timely manner.